webmachinelearning/webnn/explainer.md

 2. We do not define the packaging and delivery mechanism of machine learning models, such as the choice of encryption and content protection.

 3. The machine learning model's input may be of any media type, such as video streams, images, or audio signals.
-We do not define new media types but relying on the existing web standards for media types needed for respective scenarios.
+We do not define new media types but rely on the existing web standards for media types needed for respective scenarios.

 ### Target hardware